FasterXML/jackson-jr/README.md

 Version 2.10 added ability to add custom `ValueReader`s and `ValueWriter`s, to allow pluggable support for types beyond basic JDK types and Beans.

 See section "Jackson-jr ValueReaders" of [Jackson-jr 2.10 improvements](https://cowtowncoder.medium.com/jackson-2-10-jackson-jr-improvements-9eb5bb7b35f) for an explanation of how to add custom `ValueReader`s and `ValueWriter`s

-You can check out unit test
+You can also check out unit test

    jr-objects/src/test/java/com/fasterxml/jackson/jr/ob/impl/CustomValueReadersTest.java

-for an example.
+for sample usage.

 ### Using (some of) Jackson annotations